Aleem20/Aleem20/README.md

 I am an undergraduate student pursuing a Bachelor of Science with a major in Cybersecurity and a minor in Computer Science.
 With a strong passion for cybersecurity, I have extensive experience in various security-related projects.
 Additionally, I have experience writing programs in Python and Java languages for automation tasks.
 I enjoy experimenting with Raspberry Pi, Arduino boards, and ESPs, exploring the realms of hardware and software integration.

 In my dedicated home lab, I have set up two servers, a NAS server and a type 1 hypervisor server enabling me to hone my red teaming skills and gain hands-on experience.
 My enthusiasm for cybersecurity is further demonstrated by my active involvement in the field.
 I consistently rank in the top 5% of users on the TryHackMe platform and actively participate in Capture The Flag (CTF) competitions, both locally and online.
-I take pride in my achievements, having emerged victorious in several CTF events.

 With over 3 years of IT experience, I am deeply committed to expanding my knowledge and expertise in the cybersecurity landscape, making meaningful contributions to the field.
 In addition, I also write blogs about new security threats and Cybersecurity related projects I do during my free time.